 Kacia did what she could to ensure her survival and that of her daughter.
 She sold chopped firewood and homemade wine to earn some money to live on and put her daughter through school, but she couldn’t spare a cent for winter clothing, although she and her daughter desperately needed it.

-One day, Kacia received a visit from GFA pastor Belden, who knew of the widow’s struggles.
+One day, Kacia received a visit from Gospel for Asia (GFA) pastor Belden, who knew of the widow’s struggles.
 This wasn’t the first time he’d visited, sharing God’s love or an encouraging word.
 This time, however, Pastor Belden was there to invite Kacia to an upcoming gift distribution.

 Blessed with Comfort, Warmth